Table Of Contents

 5. CloudCheckr – Multi-cloud cost management for enterprises

-CloudCheckr for Azure includes a range of tools, such as cloud visibility, resource usage optimization, security monitoring, and compliance management for Azure customers.
+CloudCheckr for Azure includes a range of tools for Azure customers, such as cloud visibility, resource usage optimization, security monitoring, and compliance management.
 You can also track your cloud usage and associated costs across AWS and GCP, including by team, project, and service.
 It also analyzes spending trends to generate relevant optimization recommendations.

 Like CloudHealth and Cloudability, the CloudCheckr platform will also provide volume-based Reserved Instance purchasing recommendations, identify unused or idle resources so you can pause or terminate them, and produce sharable reports.